 Google Search Console URL Inspection API

 Google has announced the debut of its newest Search Console URL Inspection API.
 The search company reports that SEO experts will analyze URLs in masse, automate page debugging, and improve page load time.
-The Jan 31st launch is excellent news for SEOs and web developers who can benefit from faster URL inspection efficiency.
-On their developer’s page, Google mentioned that the newest Search Console API will expediently allow developers to optimize and debug any issues.
+The January 31 launch is excellent news for SEOs and web developers, who can benefit from faster, more efficient URL inspection.
+On their developer’s page, Google mentioned that the newest Search Console API will enable developers to optimize and debug issues.

 When I wrote this, the most valuable features of Google Search Console for detecting and correcting SEO issues were now the Index Coverage report and the URL Inspection API.